 Through our daily minyanim, there are multiple opportunities each day to gather in virtual community and maintain a spiritual practice, while supporting those in our midst who are saying Kaddish.
 BJ offers Shaharit every morning and Arvit every evening, as well as our spiritual Shabbat services.

-BJ’s Morning Minyan meets in person on Mondays, Thursdays, and other special days with Torah reading, and always with access via Zoom.
-On all other days, minyanim are currently only available via Zoom.
+BJ’s Shaharit (Morning Minyan) meets in person on Mondays, Thursdays, and other special days with Torah reading, and always with access via Zoom.
+On all other days, Shaharit is currently only available via Zoom.

 Resources for Prayer at Home

 If you would like to follow along with our services from home, Siddur Sim Shalom for Weekdays (which can be used for daily minyan) is available for purchase via the Rabbinical Assembly website.